theju/urlscript/README.md

 - Javascript (Node)

 Support for other languages should also be possible.
 Feel free to send a PR to add support.

+## License

+Released under the `MIT License`.
+Please reference to the `LICENSE.txt` for more details.